-- Map of Rabies-infected towns in Connecticut - Graphs of functions from calculus Descarte's big idea.
+- Map of Rabies-infected towns in Connecticut - Graphs of functions from calculus Descarte's big idea. usually an uncountable number of nodes.

 3 Graph Terminology

 Take a moment to draw a graph - an object consistent with the above definition(s).
 We will use a graph terminology handout to classify the graphs.
 In particular the vocabulary we want to focus on is as follows: